 Baseline simulations set 1:

 The results of the first set of baseline simulations showed that, as expected, the rate of evolution of ZSOFT depended on the extent of reproductive excess (Fig.1).
 With low reproductive excess, little to no directional evolution of ZSOFT occurred (Fig.1A, red curves) because all, or nearly all, recruits gained a spawning slot each generation, with RPS fluctuating around 1.
 Because soft selection only occurs when there are more recruits than spawning slots, this creates an asymmetric situation where a small amount of soft selection will occur whenever RPS is by chance >1 (and hence NR>K), but not when it is by chance <1 (NR<K).
-This meant that a small amount of evolution of ZSOFT accrued across multiple generations in the low reproductive excess case, which explains why the red curves in Fig.1A crept upwards slightly over time.
+This meant that a small amount of evolution of ZSOFT accrued across multiple generations in the low reproductive excess case, which explains why the red curves in Fig.1A shifted slightly upwards over time.
 With moderate reproductive excess (green curves in Fig.1A), the rate of evolution of ZSOFT was faster, and with high reproductive excess (blue curves in Fig.1A) it was faster again.
-In all three scenarios, no evolution of ZHARD occurred (Fig.1B) because the population was well adapted (ZHARD coincided with θ) so no directional selection occurred.
+In all three scenarios, no evolution of ZHARD occurred (Fig.1B) because the population was well adapted (ZHARD coincided with θ) - no directional selection could act upon that trait.

-With moderate or high reproductive excess, the rate of evolution of ZSOFT gradually plateaued, as selection limits were reached owing to the erosion of genetic variation.
-With only 30 loci contributing to each trait, allelic variation will be lost even under pure drift, as loci go to fixation.
-Thus, additive genetic variation went down slowly over time in the scenario with low reproductive excess (weak to no directional selection on ZSOFT, i.e., largely drift only) and more rapidly in the moderate and high reproductive excess scenarios (selection + drift) (Fig.1C).
+With moderate or high reproductive excess, the rate of evolution of ZSOFT gradually plateaued, as selection limits were reached due to the erosion of genetic variation.
+With only 30 loci contributing to each trait, allelic variation will be lost even under pure drift, as loci go to fixation for a given allele.
+Thus, additive genetic variation went down slowly over time in the scenario with low reproductive excess (weak to no directional selection on ZSOFT, i.e., predominantly drift) and more rapidly in the moderate and high reproductive excess scenarios (selection + drift; Fig.1C).
 ZHARD experienced no directional selection, so the rate of loss of genetic variance (Fig.1D) in all three scenarios was similar to that for ZSOFT in the low reproductive excess scenario.
 If some mutation had been included in the model, this would have countered the loss of additive genetic variation.

 Baseline simulations set 2: